EmilioPiscioneri/My-website/design-choices.md

 - graphics/primitive-playgound: I decided to use the existing graphics objects and the pixi stage container because there isn't a need in js to add a seperate class when I can just add to the existing classes.
 This also isn't supposed to be a robust system, may need to rework this part

+- graphics/primitive-playgound: You can only collide objects with border of screen.
+This is due to the fact that object collisions between hitboxes and other polygons would require a lot more time and math than I can currently dedicate to this project.